Space food

 Space food is a type of food product created and processed for consumption by astronauts during missions to outer space.
-Such food has specific requirements to provide a balanced diet and adequate nutrition for individuals working in space while being easy and safe to store, prepare and consume in the machinery-filled weightless environments of crewed spacecraft.
+Such food has specific requirements to provide a balanced diet and adequate nutrition for individuals working in space while being easy and safe to store, prepare and consume in the equipment-filled weightless environments of crewed spacecraft.
 Space food is commonly freeze-dried to minimize weight and ensure long shelf life.
 Before eating, it is rehydrated.
-Unmodified food such as items of fruit, and even a sandwich, have been brought into space.
-Packaging varies including tubes, cans, and sealed plastic packages.
+Unmodified food, such as items of spirulina, fruit, and even a sandwich, have been brought into space.
+Packaging varies, including tubes, cans, and sealed plastic packages.

 In recent years, space food has been used by various nations engaging in space programs as a way to share and show off their cultural identity and facilitate intercultural communication.
 Although astronauts consume a wide variety of foods and beverages in space, the initial idea from The Man in Space Committee of the Space Science Board in 1963 was to supply astronauts with a formula diet that would provide all the needed vitamins and nutrients.